RogueRope/docs/content/docs/main/tickets.md

 Have any questions or comments?
 [Get in touch]({{< ref "/docs/main/contact" >}} "Contact us").

-## Step 2: Do the registration thing.

-As some of you may already be aware, we have been organizing an annual event known as Rogue Rope Camp for several years now.
-In the past, we have had a relaxed approach towards the selection of participants, as long as they were not a threat to the safety of others.
-However, we have decided to change the way participants are selected this year.

-Going forward, participation in Rogue Rope Camp will be considered a privilege, not a right.
-We aim to create a great event, and for that, we require individuals who not only prioritize safety but also contribute positively to the community.
-Therefore, we have delegated the selection process to a panel of five trusted individuals from different geographic areas.
-These individuals are well-versed in RRC culture and possess valuable insights into the scene and the community.

-The panel members will remain anonymous.
-Hans will not participate in the judging process.

-> "For some people, the registration process is scary: you state what you want and what you offer.
-You might get a yes or a no. If this makes you uncomfortable, you're probably not ready for the consent negotiations you need to do at camp."

-We have published the [guidelines and registration for Rogue Rope Camp](https://doplr.xyz/guidelines.php).
-These guidelines will serve as a code of conduct and will also guide the judges in their decision-making.

-We understand that some may have concerns with this new process.
-However, we want to reiterate that participation in Rogue Rope Camp is a privilege, not a right.

-The judges will evaluate individuals based on their ability to  make positive contributions to the community and their compatibility with other participants.
-If your application is declined, please understand that various factors go into the decision-making process.

-Thank you for your understanding.

-## Step 3: Purchase a Ticket
+## Step 2: Purchase a Ticket
-Starting from the 8th of April at noon, you can buy a ticket for Rogue Rope Camp.
+Starting from the 8th of April at noon, you can buy a ticket for Rogue Rope Winter.
 Secure your spot and join us for an unforgettable experience!
+We will

 ## Timeline